Just Breathe (Freedom Redefined)

 Finally my friend, you are free to accept yourself, as you are and not as you think, or feel, you should be.
-God did not send Jesus to make you acceptable by improving your morality, but the Bible says it was His love for you that motivated Him to hang on the cross for you (Rom 5:6-8).
+God did not send Jesus to make you acceptable by improving your morality, but the Bible says it was His love for you that motivated Him to hang on the cross (Rom 5:6-8).
 He accepts you in full and loves you for who you really are.
-The blood was shed to remove us from Adam and the influence of sin, not so that God could make us better people.
+The blood was shed to remove us from Adam and the power of sin to kill, not so that God could make us better people.
 We were dead, and now in Him we live (Eph 2:1-10).
-Rather God accepts you with your baggage.
-The cross was so that your baggage would no longer be a hindrance to relationship.
-Beloved He has qualified you, and chose you before the foundations of the world, and if He can accept you then maybe you should too.
+God accepts you with your baggage.
+The purpose of the cross was to make it so that your baggage would no longer be a hindrance to relationship.
+He has qualified you, and chose you before the foundations of the world, and if He accepts you then maybe you should too.
 I love being a Christian because as a Christian it is actually ok to not be ok!
 Christ is the one who cares for me, nurtures me, and and provides for me.
 I am free to be me and depend on Him!
 And beloved, so can you!

 Just breathe!
 You are free!
 Free from performance, free from sin and thus free to fail, and finally you are free to be you, and free to accept you as you are!
 So go on now, and be free!
 Begin to enjoy your relationship with God today!